rajishetti/SampleAutomationProject/README.md

 Selenium Webdriver TestNG Maven

 An automation framework for web applications.
-This sample application will login to a TestRailaccount, create a project and a test cases within that project.
+This sample application will login to a TestRail account, create a project and a test cases within that project.

 TechStack used: Java, Selenium Webdriver, TestNG Framework, POM Design Pattern, Maven, Extent Reports.